-Visit the WVBPH Web site at www.wvdhhr.org/bph/swap or call 304-558-2981 to obtain additional information or sources of information.
+Visit the BPH Web site at www.wvdhhr.org/bph/swap or call 304-558-2981 to obtain additional information.

-Disclaimer - The coverage presented in this program are under constant revision as new sites or facilities are added.
+Disclaimer - The coverage's presented in this program are under constant revision as new sites or facilities are added.
 They may not contain all the potential or existing sites or facilities.
 The West Virginia Bureau for Public Health is not responsible for the use or interpretation of this information.

-Please report any revisions or updates on either the map or inventory in writing to the WVBPH.
+Please report any inaccuracies on either the map or inventory by phoning 304-558-2981.